four young adults standing in an office smiling

 To be employed in WA's government sector you must be an Australian citizen, have permanent resident status in Australia or have a visa that allows you to live and work in Australia for the period of your employment contract.

-Some jobs have other employment conditions or requests.
+Some government jobs have other employment conditions or requests.
 If you meet these criteria it is helpful to highlight this in your application or when answering the questions in the online application portal.

-Workforce diversity and inclusion
+WA Government’s diversity and inclusion

 The WA Government is building a diverse and inclusive workforce.
 This means people of all backgrounds and abilities are encouraged to apply for jobs where you will find accessible and inclusive workplaces.